oemanakina/recommender_system/README.md

 - Evaluates the model on a test set and saves the performance metrics (Precision, Recall, F1) to a JSON file.
 - Saves the entire trained model pipeline as a `.joblib` file in the `artifacts/` directory.

+### ✅ Phase 3: Rule-Based Recommendation Engine
+A recommendation engine has been implemented in `src/recommend.py`.
+This script uses the trained models and business logic to translate raw predictions into actionable advice:
+- **Language:** It ingests a student's raw score file, analyzes their errors to identify skill weaknesses, and recommends the top 3 most relevant practice exercise sets.
+- **Telecom:** It takes a customer's data, predicts their churn probability using the trained model, and maps that probability to a specific retention strategy (e.g., "Low Risk," "Medium Risk," "High Risk").

 ---

 ## How to Run the Project